ychoi04/mica-gd405/lectures/w3-variables.md

 ```

 ## Print to console
-To print a value, use `console.log()`.
+To print a value, use `println()`.
 This is useful to check the current value of any variables.

 ```js
 String a = "How are you?"